 In 2015, concern swelled in the Church regarding the Supreme Court’s decision to legalize same-sex marriage.
-This year, a different measure has reached the Senate Judiciary Committee, and it raises perhaps even greater concerns.
+This year, a different measure has reached the Senate Judiciary Committee, and it raises perhaps even greater concerns for religious freedom.

 The Equality Act, if passed, would impact religious communities in ways greater than any other measure before it.

 This has naturally generated a lot of fear and anxiety about religious freedom among Christians, as we anticipate the inevitable impacts of this measure on the daily function and structures of Christian organizations.
 I must admit, I have a hard time seeing how Christian organizations can hold to their fundamental beliefs while abiding by the stipulations laid out in the Equality Act.

 Nevertheless, I have an even greater concern regarding the fear-based actions many Christians are taking as they push back against the LGBTQA+ measures being brought before the Senate.

 There’s no doubt that the Equality Act will impact every aspect of American life, and that brings great concern.
 But in our efforts to preserve our religious freedoms, we must be mindful of the unintended side effects this fight will have on our Christian witness.

 Here are 4 ways fear for our religious freedom may be hurting our witness.

 1. We view the LGBTQA+ as the enemy.

 There’s no denying the LGBTQA+ agenda runs in opposition to the biblical understanding of marriage and sexual identity.
 This reality shouldn’t catch us by surprise, because each of us once lived in opposition to Jesus.
 It wasn’t until we came to a saving faith in Jesus that we stepped out of darkness and into the light.

 Again Jesus spoke to them, saying, “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life.”
 (John 8:12)